Bluedot-Innovation/documentation/docs/Point SDK/Android/Push Notifications.md

     .setCustomPushNotification(customBuilder)
 ```

+> PendingIntent is a system-managed token that dies with the process.
+Make sure to set the custom builder early in the app lifecycle (e.g. in Application.onCreate) so it is available when the first notification arrives.
+If the module receives a message before you set the custom builder, it will create and use a default one.

 > The module fills in `.setContentTitle()` and `.setContentText()` automatically from the message payload, so you do not need to set them in your builder.